pinnacle-framework/Pinnacle/docs/content/use_cases/multimodal_vector_search_video.md

 <!-- TABS -->
 ## Create datatype

-pinnacleDB supports automatic data conversion, so users don’t need to worry about the compatibility of different data formats (`PIL.Image`, `numpy.array`, `pandas.DataFrame`, etc.) with the database.
+pinnacle supports automatic data conversion, so users don’t need to worry about the compatibility of different data formats (`PIL.Image`, `numpy.array`, `pandas.DataFrame`, etc.) with the database.

 It also supports custom data conversion methods for transforming data, such as defining the following Datatype.